New Episodes!

 Play Episode

 Every great story, movie, or book contains elements of what’s been called the ‘Hero’s Journey’ — a series of events and experiences that makes the story meaningful and transformational.
-It’s the process by which the heros-to-be become the hero of the story.
+It’s the process by which the hero-to-be becomes the hero of the story.

 The interesting thing is that the same elements which make a great story also make a great life.
 YOU can become the hero of your own life by living and following the ‘Hero’s Journey’.
 When you do, you finally get out of the bleachers and into the arena of truly living.
 This starts by stepping from the ‘Ordinary World’ into the ‘Unknown’.